-1. All units to have a refrigerator, disposal, dishwasher, range/oven, exhaust hood above range, microwave.
-For rehabilitation projects only, if microwave is also the range hood AND recirculates the air, it must include a carbon filter.
-All new construction projects are required to have the exhaust hood above the range vented to the outside.

-2. All Appliances where ENERGY STAR rating is available shall be ENERGY STAR (e.g. clothes washers, dishwashers, and refrigerators).
+- 1. All units to have a rRefrigerator, disposal, dishwasher, range/oven, exhaust hood above range, microwave.
+For rehabilitation pProjects only, if microwave is also the range hood AND recirculates the air, it must include a carbon filter.
+All new construction pProjects are required to have the exhaust hood above the range vented to the outside (See X.5(a) above). - 2.
+All Appliances where ENERGY STAR rating is available shall be ENERGY STAR (e.g. clothes washers, dishwashers, and refrigerators).

-L. Cabinets
+K.L.Cabinets

-- 1. Cases: Solid wood, MDF or particleboard with durable laminate. - 2.
-Countertops: durable laminate at a minimum.

-M. Exterior Stairs, Entrance Landings, and Balconies.
+- 1. Cases: Solid wood, MDF or particleboard with durable laminate; (see R.5.g below for additional requirements) - 2.
+Countertops: durable laminate at a minimum. - L.M.
+Exterior Stairs, Entrance Landings, and Balconies.

-At a minimum precast concrete or cast in place treads on painted steel framing with painted steelguardrails and handrails or a system of equivalent or greater durability and quality.
+At a mMinimum precast concrete or cast in place treads on painted steel framing with painted steelguardrails and handrails or a system of equivalent or greater durability and quality.

-N. Irrigation
+M.N.Irrigation

-If irrigation is necessary, use recycled gray water, roof water, collected site run-off, water from a municipal recycled water system, or a highly efficient irrigation system including all of the following: system designed by licensed landscape or irrigation professional; plant beds with a dripirrigation system; separately zoned turf and bedding types; a watering zone timer/controller; and rain sensor.
+- 1. If irrigation is necessary, use recycled gray water, roof water, collected site run-off, water from a municipal recycled water system, or a highly efficient irrigation system including all of the following: system designed by licensed landscape or irrigation professional; plant beds with a drip irrigation system; separately zoned turf and bedding types; a watering zone timer/controller; and rain sensor. - 2.
+For existing landscape on rehabilitation projects, which is not being replaced with non-turf or artificial turf, install a recycled gray water, roof water, collected site run-off or water from a municipal recycled water system for the irrigation system.

-O. Exterior Fencing
+N.O.
+Exterior Fencing